Dr. Hug's Photo Scanning Service

 • Note: If you do not choose to have Digital ICE applied, you do not need to sort out the Kodachrome slides.

 The way to determine if the slide is Kodachrome is to look closely at the film surface.
-One side of the film is duller than the other.
-Other ways to determine the dull side are:
+One side of the film is duller than the other (the dull side is the emulsion side).
+Other ways to determine the dull (emulsion) side are:

 • The dull side is the side that should face the screen when in the slide projector.

-• Often the dull side is the side that has the company name and/or logo on it.
+• Often the dull side is the side that has the company name and/or logo printed on the mount.

 • When looking through the dull side, the images and any wording should appear backward.